Book a free initial discussion →

 • New products and services built on sustainable practices

-4. Attracting and Retaining the Right Talent
+Attracting and Retaining Talent

 Finding and keeping great staff remains one of the toughest challenges for SMEs in Australia.
-With a tight labour market, employees—especially younger generations—want more than just a pay cheque.
+With a tight labour market, employees — especially younger generations — want more than just a pay cheque.
 They want to work for businesses that reflect their personal values.

-That’s why ESG for small businesses also helps with talent attraction.
 Purpose-driven organisations with genuine sustainability commitments stand out to job seekers and create a more engaged workforce.
+For SMEs, the advantages are clear:

 • Increased employee engagement